SteelCompendium/data-rules-md-dse/Abilities/Censor/1st-Level Features/Censored.md

   scc:
     - mcdm.heroes.v1:feature.ability.censor.1st-level-feature:censored-5-wrath
   scdc:
-    - 1.1.1:13.2.7.1:12
+    - 1.1.1:11.2.7.1:12
   source: mcdm.heroes.v1
   target: One creature
   type: feature/ability/censor/1st-level-feature
 effects:
   - roll: Power Roll + Might
-    t1: 2 + M holy damage
+    tier1: 2 + M holy damage
-    t2: 3 + M holy damage
+    tier2: 3 + M holy damage
-    t3: 5 + M holy damage
+    tier3: 5 + M holy damage
-  - effect: When a target who is not a leader or solo creature is made winded by this ability, they are reduced to 0 Stamina.
+  - name: Effect
-    name: Effect
+    effect: When a target who is not a leader or solo creature is made winded by this ability, they are reduced to 0 Stamina.
 ```